Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Application II: two-dimensional Shastry--Sutherland model with Dzyaloshinskii--Moriya couplings

 \subsubsection{Triplon bands}

-Figure~\ref{fig:band_NLC} presents the excitation-energy spectra of triplon bands for $J'/J=0.3$ and $J'/J=0.62$ under different magnetic fields.
-The unit cell contains two dimers, resulting in six triplon bands.
-Due to crystal symmetries, Kramers degeneracy is enforced along the Brillouin zone boundary, where two bands remain connected.
-This behavior is visible in the X-M segment of the figure.
-This degeneracy is proven in Appendix~\ref{sec:Kramers}.
-Consequently, the excitation spectrum consists of three connected bands.
+Figure~\ref{fig:band_NLC} shows the excitation-energy spectra of the triplon bands for $J'/J=0.3$ and $J'/J=0.62$ under different magnetic fields.
+Because the unit cell contains two dimers, the system hosts six triplon bands.

+Time-reversal symmetry in combination with nonsymmorphic lattice symmetries enforce symmetry-protected band degeneracies along the Brillouin-zone boundary, where pairs of bands remain connected.
+This behavior is clearly visible in the X-M segment in the figure, effectively resulting in three connected band pairs.
+The symmetry origin of this degeneracy is discussed in Appendix~\ref{sec:Kramers}.
+Its reproduction by the effective Hamiltonian provides a consistency check of the construction.

-For $J^\prime=0.3J$, the triplon spectrum exhibits a nearly flat central band with the upper and lower bands symmetrically placed around it, in agreement with perturbative expansion results~\cite{Romhanyi2015,Malki2017}.
-In contrast, for $J^\prime=0.62J$, the central band develops a significant dispersion, and the band symmetry is lost.
-This is consistent with inelastic neutron scattering observations~\cite{McClarty2017}.
-While previous studies~\cite{Romhanyi2015,McClarty2017} introduced phenomenological second-neighbor hopping to account for experimental results, our non-perturbative method reproduces these features naturally using only nearest-neighbor couplings.
+For $J^\prime=0.3J$, the triplon spectrum exhibits a nearly flat central band, with the upper and lower bands symmetrically arranged around it, consistent with perturbative calculations~\cite{Romhanyi2015,Malki2017}.
+For $J^\prime=0.62J$, the central band develops a significant dispersion and the symmetric structure is lost.
+This behavior agrees with inelastic neutron-scattering observations~\cite{McClarty2017}.
+Whereas previous analyses introduced phenomenological second-neighbor hoppings to reproduce these features, the present non-perturbative construction captures them directly from the microscopic model.